Mean-field limits for large-scale random-access networks

 In the present paper we examine the buffer dynamics in large-scale unsaturated random-access networks.
 Specifically, we analyze the buffer occupancy processes in a mean-field regime where the number of nodes grows large.
-Such a mean-field regime not only furnishes analytical tractability, but is also particularly relevant in understanding the collective behavior of massive numbers of interacting IoT sources.

-The paper has two main interrelated threads.
-The first part in Section \ref{Sec_Gen} deals with networks with general interference graphs.
-We prove that a suitably scaled version of the buffer occupancy processes converges in the mean-field limit to a tractable deterministic initial-value problem.
-We also establish necessary and sufficient conditions for the existence and uniqueness of a fixed point of the initial-value problem, and provide a characterization the fixed point as the solution of a low-dimensional equation.

-The second part focuses on scenarios with a complete interference graph.
-We demonstrate in Section \ref{Sec_Compl} global asymptotic stability of the initial-value problem, i.e., convergence to the unique fixed point from any initial state with finite mass, and then proceed to show positive recurrence of the pre-limit process and tightness.
-We combine these properties to prove interchange of the mean-field and steady-state limits.
-In Section \ref{Sec_Tag} the interchange of limits is then leveraged to establish that the stationary buffer content distributions at the various nodes converge to geometric distributions while the stationary distributions of the scaled waiting time and sojourn time converge to exponential distributions.
+\revU{We provide a detailed model description and introduce some useful notation and preliminaries in Section~\ref{Sec_Model}.
+An overview of the main results of the paper is presented in Section~\ref{Sec_Ove}.
+In Section~\ref{Sec_Gen} we prove for general interference graphs that a suitably scaled version of the buffer occupancy processes converges in the mean-field limit to a tractable deterministic initial-value problem.
+We also establish necessary and sufficient conditions for the existence and uniqueness of a fixed point of the initial-value problem, and provide a characterization of the fixed point as the solution of a low-dimensional equation.
+In Section~\ref{Sec_Compl} we focus on scenarios with a complete interference graph, and demonstrate global asymptotic stability of the initial-value problem, i.e., convergence to the unique fixed point from any initial state with finite mass.
+We then proceed to show positive recurrence of the pre-limit process and tightness of the sequence of stationary distributions, and combine these properties to prove interchange of the mean-field and steady-state limits.
+The interchange of limits is leveraged to establish that the stationary buffer content distributions at the various nodes converge to geometric distributions, while the stationary distributions of the scaled waiting time and sojourn time converge to exponential distributions.
 The parameters of these limiting distributions are directly expressed in terms of the fixed point of the initial-value problem.
-These results provide asymptotically exact approximations for the stationary waiting-time and sojourn time distributions, which in fact turn out to be remarkably accurate, even for a relatively moderate number of nodes.

-Mean-field limits for various model extensions are briefly discussed in Section \ref{Sec_Extension}, illustrating the versatility of the methodology.
-In Section \ref{Sec_Num} we present some simulation experiments to illustrate the analytical results.
-Finally, in Section \ref{Sec_Conclusion} we make a few concluding remarks and offer several suggestions for further research.
+These results provide asymptotically exact approximations for the stationary waiting-time and sojourn time distributions.
+In Section~\ref{Sec_Num} we present some simulation experiments to illustrate the analytical results.
+Finally, in Section~\ref{Sec_Conclusion} we make a few concluding remarks and offer several suggestions for further research.}